melmellow/LIGHT-UI/README.md

 * run steamfriendspatcher and it will apply the theme

 # CREDITS
-* jonius7 for the compact sidebar tweak <3
 * phantomgamers for making steamfriendspatcher <3
 * AikoMidori for contributing on the webkit and chat ui <3
 * METRO SKIN for the navbar <3